Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Language phylogeny analysis

 As we need to compare inferred pruned trees with different number of nodes, we propose a normalised version given by: $\operatorname{nAPTED} = \operatorname{APTED} / (|\operatorname{GS}| + |\tau|)$, where $\tau$ is the inferred tree, and $|.|$ indicates the number of nodes.
 The denominator then is the maximum cost possible of deleting all nodes of $\tau$ and inserting each GS node.

 \paragraph{Results.} Table \ref{tab:tree-TED-multi-views} shows the results for all settings, where the single-view scores are meagre in most of the cases.
-For instance, the $U_S$ inferred tree (Fig.\ref{fig:GS-trees}c) requires 30 editions to resemble the GS.
-The exception is $L_T$ (Fig.\ref{fig:GS-trees}d), which requires half the editions, although it is incomplete.
+For instance, the $U_S$ inferred tree (Fig.\ref{fig:GS-trees}c) requires 30 edits to match the GS.
+The exception is $L_T$ (Fig.\ref{fig:GS-trees}d), which requires half the edits, although it is incomplete.

 We observe that the best absolute and normalised scores are obtained by fusing $U_S$ and $L_T$ with SVCCA (Fig.\ref{fig:GS-trees}b).
 English is projected in the Germanic branch, although Latvian is separated from the Balto-Slavic group.
 The latter case is similar for Bulgarian, which is misplaced in the original $L_T$ tree as well.
-Nevertheless, we only require ten editions to equate the GS (where 66 is the maximum cost possible), confirming that our approach is a robust alternative for completing language entries and inferring a language phylogeny.
-We then proceed to discuss what kind of relationship we are representing.
+Nevertheless, we only require ten editions to equate the GS (where 66 is the maximum cost possible), confirming that our approach is a robust alternative for completing language entries and inferring a language phylogeny.\footnote{In further analysis, we confirmed that the inferred tree with only 12 languages of SVCCA (without projection of extra entries) is comparable or better against the rest of the baselines.}